SvenRogge/supporting-info/XXXX_AnisotropicStressesCauchystat/README.md

 This GitHub repository contains the input data accompanying the manuscript.

-**Challenges in modelling anisotropic stresses in soft polymorphic materials**
+**Challenges and best practices in modelling anisotropic stresses in soft polymorphic materials**

 by Jelto Neirynck, Sander Geerinckx, and Sven M. J. Rogge.